dannevernguyens/dannevernguyens.github.io/blog.code102.02.md

 - cp = copy, prefix to copy the following file to a directory
 - touch = touch, prefix to create a file
 - mv = move, prefix followed by directory to move a file somewhere

+We then spent the rest of the class reading about text editors and I even got to set up my machine with an improved Terminal and VS Code!
+These are pretty cool and instantly made me feel more techy.